better-call-mert/Mert/README.md

 My Name Is Özgür Mert Kılıç
-I am a Minecraft Server developer apart from these i love code Java , C# , C++ and Python
+I am a Minecraft Server developer apart from these i love code Java , C# , Skript and Python